-a large share of traffic in its own network, consumption per customer is expected to be relatively low.
+roaming to be more favourable for consumption up to at least Exempt from public disclosure: For an operator like Ice with a relatively well-developed own network and a large share of traffic in its own network, consumption per customer is expected to be relatively low.
 In this way, the linear price requirement will present significant advantages for the company.

-560. The consequences of regulation for competition in the retail market are uncertain.
+570. The consequences of regulation for competition in the retail market are uncertain.
 Today, the private market is characterised by the strongest price competition among service providers.
 Providers such as Chili Mobil, Fjordkraft and Hudya have the lowest prices for data packages of different sizes, while Ice has prices that are in the upper tier among the operators with the lowest prices.
 Telenor's and Telia's low-price brands, Talkmore and OneCall, are rather higher in price, while the Telenor and Telia brands have the most expensive products.
 The figure below illustrates the price picture.
 Operators with fewer than 15,000 customers are excluded from the figure.